 A 2015 YouGov survey found that nearly a third of British workers did not take their full holiday entitlement of 28 days off work.
 The reasons they cited included:

-Worried what people think – When a workplace culture has set in where people do not take their holidays, employees may feel that their colleagues and employer will think badly of them for taking time off.
+Worrying about what people think.
+When a workplace culture has set in where people do not take their holidays, employees may feel that their colleagues and employer will think badly of them for taking time off.

-Too much work – A heavy workload can put employees off from taking annual leave.
+Having too much work.
+A heavy workload can put employees off from taking annual leave.
 They feel that they don’t have the time to take a holiday, and if they do, it will simply pile up and give them even more to do on their return.

 The way to avoid burnout and keep your employees fresh and engaged is to encourage the taking of holidays.
 After all, your employees are legally entitled to it.